 1) Choose the TWO correct answers to show that you understand the meaning of the words in red.
 Write them in your notebook. a.
 How do people feel when they are betrayed? i. hurt ii. disloyal iii.
 Disappointed b.
 How do people usually i. angry feel in a foreign country? ii. confused iii. less confident c.
-If people want to be un c.
-If people want to be unnoticeable, what don't they want? i. to be seen ii. to draw the attention of others iii. to notice other people d.
+If people want to be un noticeable, what don't they wa ant? i. to be seen ii. to draw the attention of others iii. to notice other people d.
 How should we Judge people? i. by their behavior ii. by their looks iii. by their character e.
-If you lend money to a friend, what do you expect? i. to get it back ii. to pay it back iii. to be paid back 2) Use the words from the word bank to complete the followed notebook. ng paragraph in your The benches near the streetlights were unoccupied.
-The people preferr benches in the (1), where nobody would (2) then people had once dreamed of becoming successful, but they had (3) As a result, they were (4) by life.
+If you lend money to a friend, what do you expect? i. to get it back ii. to pay it back iii. to be paid back 2) Use the words from the word bank to complete the following protebook. ng paragraph in your The benches near the streetlights were unoccupied.
+The people preferred benches in the (1), where nobody would (2) them.
+The people had once dreamed of becoming successful, but they had (3) As a result, they were (4) by life.
 WORD BANK: failed, disappointed, shadows, notice.